Dramatic video shows massive chunk of Seattle’s Pier 58 collapsing into Elliott Bay

 The concrete piece the workers were saw-cutting when the collapse occurred had been secured with a chain to a crane.
 That piece hung in the air when the rest of the area dropped into the water.

+The entire pier spanned about 48,000 square feet; an estimated 15,000 square feet of material collapsed, Murphy said.

-“We couldn’t support the whole pier with the crane,” Murphy said.
+“We couldn’t support the whole pier with the crane,” she said.
 “There was a lot of weight with all that concrete.”

-The saw-cutting work was “non-structural,” but the pier “was in an active movement already,” Foster said.
-Saw-cutting puts less weight and stress on structures than other demolition methods, Murphy added.
+The saw-cutting work was “non-structural,” Foster said when asked whether bad planning or a misstep in the demolition was responsible for scary collapse.
+The pier “was in an active movement already,” he said.
+Saw-cutting puts less stress on structures than other demolition methods, Murphy added.

 There was a system set up at the site to monitor the pier’s movement, with an automatic alarm for emergencies, Foster said.